 Improve user experience and make customers happy

 The key takeaway from Google’s algorithm update is that the focus will be on good brands who provide the best possible experience for a user.
-Those who decide not to take action will see the impact this has on their website, when your competitors who have implemented changes begin to rank higher come 2021.
+Those who decide not to take action will see the impact this has on their website, when your competitors who have implemented changes begin to rank higher as the year goes by.

-Find out how to improve your website’s user experience today with a website audit to ensure you’re prepared for the update or discover other ways we can help improve customer’s experience with your brand.
+Find out how to improve your website’s user experience today with a website audit to ensure your website inline with the updated algorithm or discover other ways we can help improve customer’s experience with your brand.